John Aloysius Koren

 John was a Master Parachutist with a combat jump star, a Military Free Fall Parachutist and Jumpmaster, and a Combat Diver.
 He has been awarded a Bronze Star; five Meritorious Service Medals, three Air Medals, two Joint Service Commendation Medals, and a Vietnam Service Medal with three campaign stars.

 John volunteers on the Military Outreach Team for the Fort Worth, TX chapter of the Project Management Institute.
-John also works in the corporate world as a Director of IT Project Management with a healthcare data company in Dallas, TX.
+John also works in the corporate world as a program and project management consultant.
 John and his wife Nancy live in Euless, Texas.